yapweijun1996/Gemini-GenAI-Chatbox/README.md

 ### CSS

-The CSS is written using Tailwind CSS classes directly in the HTML, with a small `<style>` block for custom styles like the scrollbar and Markdown formatting.
-This approach is great for rapid prototyping.
+The CSS is written using Tailwind CSS classes directly in the HTML, loaded from a CDN.
+A small `<style>` block is included for custom styles like the scrollbar and Markdown formatting.
+This approach is great for rapid prototyping and keeping everything in one file.

 ### JavaScript